Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 Finally, the estimated half-light radius of the source, as obtained from the F150W-band image, is $\rm (520 \pm 270) \, pc$.
-After correction for magnification it becomes $R_{1/2}= (112 \pm \, 80) \, \rm pc$.
+After correcting it for magnification (by dividing it by $\sqrt{\mu}$) it becomes $R_{1/2}= (131 \pm \, 68) \, \rm pc$.
 This gives a stellar-mass surface density $\Sigma_\ast = 418^{+725}_{-310} \, \rm M_\odot / pc^2$ (independent of magnification).
 This is similar to the stellar surface density found in massive star clusters \citep{Vanzella2023, Mowla2024} and even compatible within the error bars with the stellar surface density of nuclear star clusters \citep[e.g.,][]{Neumayer2020,Fahrion2021}.